MadryLab/trak/docs/index.rst

 principles:

-Simplicity & Ease of use
+Ease of use
-   The entire API is less than 1000 lines of code.
-   You can apply :code:`TRAK` in just a few lines of code (see :doc:`the quickstart guide <quickstart>` for more details).
+   You can apply :code:`TRAK` in just a few lines of code (see :doc:`the quickstart guide <quickstart>`).

 Speed
    Our API comes with *fast*, custom CUDA kernels.
 Getting state-of-the-art attribution for `BERT-base <https://huggingface.co/bert-base-uncased>`_ on `QNLI <https://paperswithcode.com/dataset/qnli>`_ takes ~2 hours on a 8xA100 node.

+Simplicity
+   Our API is lightweight - the entire codebase is less than 1000 lines of code.
+It is also quite modular, making it painless adapt any component to your needs.

 Flexibility
    Applying :code:`TRAK` to a custom task/modality is easy (check, e.g.,